cnelmortimer/TLBOSearch/README.md

 3. The number of cycles to execute ('numGenerations').
 It is a plain number.

 4. A matrix with the bounds/limits of the search-space at every dimension ('bounds').
-It is a Mx2 matrix where M is the number of optimization variables and at every row 'i' the lower bound is in the first column while the upper bound is in the second column in reference to the dimension 'i' of the search-space
+It is a Mx2 matrix where M is the number of optimization variables and at every row 'i' the lower bound is in the first column while the upper bound is in the second column in reference to the dimension 'i' of the search-space.

 The module 'TLBOSearch' returns as OUTPUT parameters: